 - Shore-based spotters

-- Aid point & minibus pickup from North Kessock
+- First aid point & minibus pickup from North Kessock

-If you find yourself struggling, or in need of a little breather, just lay on your back or tread water and pop your hand up.
+If you find yourself struggling, or in need of a little breather, just lay on your back or tread water and pop your hand up (see video below).
 One of our safety team will make their way to you.
 We have plenty of safety craft on the water and someone will reach you as quickly as possible.
-Professional first aid cover is provided by Rescue Medics.
 At the North Kessock Old Ticket Office, there will be a first aid post and a minibus shuttle based for any swimmers unable to complete the return leg.

 Your side of the bargain is that you must follow any instructions given to you by the safety team.
 We’ll be managing a complex tide and weather situation, and we need your full cooperation to keep everyone safe.